The 8 best customer retention examples in eCommerce

 A 2022 PwC survey found that 55% of respondents would stop buying from a company they liked after multiple bad experiences.
 Eight percent would churn after just one bad experience — a bearable churn rate, you might think.
 But what if in that 8% was someone who could’ve become your best customer with the right retention marketing strategy?

-There are two reasons why brands need to double down on customer retention — rising customer acquisition costs (CAC) and ROI.
+There are two reasons why brands need to double down on eCommerce retention — rising customer acquisition costs (CAC) and ROI.

 CAC is out of control.
 Andy Hayes, founder of eCommerce tea brand Plum Deluxe, told the Wall Street Journal in 2021 that the cost to acquire a customer using social media ads had jumped from $27 per customer to $270 thanks to Apple’s iOS privacy policies.